Sylvester107/pretty_good_evaluator/README.md

 - Ensure GEMINI_API_KEY is set before starting the app.
 - If Twilio audio is not flowing correctly, verify the media WebSocket URL matches the public endpoint.
 - If ngrok fails, confirm NGROK_AUTH_TOKEN is configured and the tunnel port is reachable.
+- If ffmpeg is missing, install the binary and ensure `ffmpeg` is on your PATH.
 - If the pipeline fails after recording, inspect the generated transcript or bug report files in the data folder.

 ## Notes